 Beach communities introduce new generations to old-style, vintage experiences

-Carolina Beach, N.C. – Sept.
-9, 2015 – The past and present collide happily at Carolina Beach and Kure Beach, North Carolina, forming a perfect mix of things to see and do that combines new features with historical milestones.
+Carolina Beach, NC – The past and present collide happily at Carolina Beach and Kure Beach, North Carolina, forming a perfect mix of things to see and do that combines new features with historical milestones.
 From the Carolina Beach Boardwalk to Fort Fisher State Historic Site, several present-day attractions offer visitors a nod to the past.
 These coastal communities are ideal for groups like multi-generational travelers – there’s plenty to please everyone from grandma and grandpa to the grandkids, and everyone in between.

 Here are a few highlights that visitors of all ages won’t want to miss:

 Carolina Beach Boardwalk